core-wg/core-problem-details/draft-ietf-core-problem-details.md

 Obviously, an SDO like 3GPP can also easily register such a custom problem detail entry to receive a more efficient unsigned integer key;
-the same example but using a registered unsigned int as `custom-problem-detail-entries` key is shown in
+{{fig-example-custom-with-uint}} shows how
-{{fig-example-custom-with-uint}}.
+the same example would look like using a (made-up) registered unsigned int as `custom-problem-detail-entries` key:

 ~~~ cbor-diag
 {